gpoblon/rust-doc/rust.md

     }
 }
 ```
-will compile because lifetimes are explicit (and therefore Rust compiler knows they are 'synced').
+will compile because lifetimes are explicit.
 It would not otherwise.
-Doing so we are not modifying their lifetime, we are just precising these to the compiler by saying "these three variables will and must at least exist in this scope".
+We are not modifying their lifetime, we are just precising these to the compiler by saying "these three variables will at least exist in this scope".
+Ofc if the returned reference refers to a variable created in the function it will not compile anyway (here should be returned the owned data, not a ref).
-As a result, the compiler thinks the lifetime is equal to the smaller of the lifetimes.
+The compiler always thinks the lifetime is equal to the smaller of the lifetimes.
 So this code will not compile:
 ```
 fn main() {
     let string1 = String::from("long string is long");